-The batteries charge automatically when the engine is running, the solar panel is switched on, or when your boat is connected to the shore power.
+The batteries charge automatically when the engine is running or when your boat is connected to the shore power.

-G Risk of electric shock, battery overheating, explosion, fire or harmful gases.
+▲ WARNING Risk of electric shock, battery overheating, explosion, fire or harmful gases.
 Do not use external charger on the boat.

 • If there is a problem with the battery charging, call a qualified nautical electrician.